-Some people can’t or prefer not to use a mouse for web navigation but instead use a keyboard or alternative input device.
+Some people can’t or prefer not to use a mouse for web navigation but instead, use a keyboard or alternative input device.

 So it’s common sense that every link, control, and feature should be accessible through the keyboard.
 There should also be clear indications of the present element in focus, like drop-down menus and form submissions to help visitors know where they are and which link or control to select.

 You can test the keyboard yourself by using common key commands like Tab and Shift-Tab keys to check usability and web URL conditions.
-You know you have keyboard-accessibility issues if you can’t reach some elements or get lost easily on a page.
+You know you have keyboard accessibility issues if you can’t reach some elements or get lost easily on a page.

 5. Easy zooming in without loss of content or functionality

-WCAG criteria recommend that content that is 200% zoomed should have the ability to work without assistive technology and not interfere with other accessibility requirements.
+WCAG criteria recommend that content that is 200% zoomed in should have the ability to work without assistive technology and not interfere with other accessibility requirements.

 You can quickly test by zooming in your web browser to 200%.

 Note what happens to the webpage layout and content.
 There are accessibility issues if some elements overlap, disappear, or don’t work correctly.
 While this is not a comprehensive test, it can help identify potential barriers.